 With 730 beds and boasting Magnet accreditation, The University of Iowa Hospitals and Clinics is the best equipped facility in Iowa.
 The hospital benefits from sophisticated services and comprehensive resources and is consistently rated as one of one of "America's Best Hospitals" by US News and World Report, with seven nationally ranked specialties.
-Forbes Magazine named University of Iowa Hospitals and Clinics as the Number 1 employer in the Health Care industry category and Number 12 employer overall (2015).
+Forbes Magazine named University of Iowa Hospitals and Clinics as the Number 1 employer in the Health Care industry category and Number 7 employer overall in 2016.

 Serving the local, regional and national community, the UIHC is the local, state and specialty choice for many of our patients.
 Owing to our expertise in treating more common as well as rarer types of cancer you will be exposed to more cancer types than at other centers.
 For example we are one of the few centers to offer Total Skin Electron Therapy, and SRS is considered routine.